simraali14/azure_insider_threat_detection/03_aoai_user_investigation/README.md

 - Increase monitoring of related accounts and endpoints for lateral movement or additional compromise.
 ```

-**Before running script:**
+#### Before Running This Notebook
-- update "api_key" with your AOAI API Key
+- Update "api_key" with your Azure OpenAI API Key
+- Set the "user" variable to the username you want to investigate
-- update "user" variable with the username of the user you would like to analyze
+- Set the "log_window_days" variable to the desired X number of recent days you would like to analyze.
+I suggest matching the time range the isolation forest anomaly detection was performed on.
-- update "max_logs" variable with the max number of logs your deployment of AOAI can use (experiment with different values)
+- Ensure the cleaned log tables (device, email, file, logon, http) are accessible